sortmerna/sortmerna/README.md

 # Running

-Python code is provided for running integration tests in $SRM_HOME/tests (%SRM_HOME%\tests) and requires Python 3.
+Python code is provided for running integration tests in $SMR_HOME/tests (%SMR_HOME%\tests) and requires Python 3.

 Tests can be run with the following command: